Thyme Second Stage Program

 - Benefit from on-going emotional and practical support, information, education, referrals and advocacy from your Family Support Worker.

-- Join “family” meals and events throughout the year where all families come together with staff to celebrate holidays and new beginnings.
+- Join “family” meals and events throughout the year when possible, where all families come together with staff to celebrate holidays and new beginnings.

 To be eligible for the Thyme Second Stage program, you must:

-- Identify as a woman, or trans woman.
+- Identify as a woman, or trans woman (unfortunately, our facilities are not wheelchair accessible).

 - Have joint or sole parenting time of two or more children under the age of 19.